Milan Lazetich: Later years

 After retiring from football, Lazetich returned to Montana, where he worked for the Deer Lodge County, Montana road department, as a court bailiff and as a surveyor with the Montana Highway Department.
 He was a member of the Serbian Orthodox Church in Butte, Montana, the Bokelian Brotherhood Lodge in Butte, and the Serbian Fraternity of Anaconda.

 Lazetich died in a hospital in Butte, Montana at age 47 in July 1969.
 He was buried with military honors at the Mount Olivet Cemetery after a funeral in Butte's Holy Trinity Serbian Orthodox Church.
 Lazetich was survived by his wife, the former Mary Laughlin, and his daughter Milana.

 Lazetich's nephew, Pete Lazetich, helped the Stanford football team to a victory over his uncle's alma mater, Michigan, in the 1972 Rose Bowl.
-Pete Lazetich was part of the Stanford's front four known as the "Thunder Chickens."
+Pete Lazetich was part of Stanford's front four known as the "Thunder Chickens."
 The younger Lazetich made 11 tackles in the 1972 Rose Bowl.